-- (1) The Minister and any officer in the public service authorized thereto by him may designate any minister of religion of, or any person holding a responsible position in, any religious denomination or organization to be, so long as he is such a minister or occupies such position, a marriage officer for the purpose of solemnizing marriages according to Christian, Jewish or Mohammedan rites or the rites of any Indian religion. - (2) A designation under subsection (1) may further limit the authority of any such minister of religion or person to the solemnization of marriages - - (a) within a specified area; - (b) for a specified period; - (c) [Para. (c) amended by s.
-3 of Act 51/70 and deleted by s.
-1 of Act 114/91] - 4.
+- (1) The Minister and any officer in the public service authorized thereto by him may designate any minister of religion of, or any person holding a responsible position in, any religious denomination or organization to be, so long as he is such a minister or occupies such position, a marriage officer for the purpose of solemnizing marriages according to Christian, Jewish or Mohammedan rites or the rites of any Indian religion. - (2) A designation under subsection (1) may further limit the authority of any such minister of religion or person to the solemnization of marriages - - (a) within a specified area; - (b) for a specified period; - 4.
 How designation as marriage officer to be made